Angus-Paillaugue/Portfolio/src/lib/projects/en/Skill Forge.md

 ## Isolated Code Execution:

 One of the more advanced aspects of Skill Forge is the **isolated code execution environment**.
-For security and scalability, Skill Forge utilizes the `isolated-vm` library to execute user-submitted code in a sandboxed environment.
+For security and scalability, Skill Forge utilizes **Docker** containers to execute the code in an isolated and independant environments.
 This ensures that user code cannot access or interfere with server resources.
 Test cases associated with each exercise are executed inside this virtual machine, and results (whether the tests passed or failed) are returned to the user.

 ## User Progress and Ranking